mklarqvist/tomahawk/docs/load_balancing.md

 # Job loading in Tomahawk

 ## Motivation
+[Tomahawk](https://github.com/mklarqvist/tomahawk) stores variants in non-overlapping blocks.
+These blocks has to be compared either to themselves or against each other in order to compute linkage disequilibrium (LD) for a set of variants.
+First we describe the rationale for pre-loading data into memory and then how to partition this data in the most efficient way.

 Without losing generality, consider the situation where you have a set of three blocks {1, 2, 3} that you want to compare pairwise.
 We describe the steps of a simple iterative algorithm to compare them below:
 * Load blocks 1 and 2 into memory and compare {1, 2}
 * Release block 2 from memory